Table of contents

 Why have you stopped reporting national cumulative hospitalizations, ICU, and ventilation numbers on your website?

-Of 56 states and territories, only 36 report data for Cumulative hospitalized/Ever hospitalized, and even fewer states report data for Cumulative in ICU/Ever in ICU and Cumulative on ventilator/Ever hospitalized.
+Only about two-thirds of states and territories report data for Cumulative hospitalized/Ever hospitalized, and even fewer states report data for Cumulative in ICU/Ever in ICU and Cumulative on ventilator/Ever hospitalized.
 Therefore, adding these state and territory figures together to get a national count (as we do for other COVID-19 metrics with complete reporting such as cases and tests) drastically undercounts the true cumulative national number of COVID-19 patients who have ever been hospitalized, admitted to the the ICU, or placed on a ventilator.

 This incomplete reporting can lead to a misleading national picture.
 For example, since more states report the number of people currently in the ICU or on a ventilator than report them cumulatively, the national numbers for individuals currently in the ICU or on a ventilator sometimes exceed the cumulative values.

-To avoid confusion, we have therefore decided to stop displaying these national sums of cumulative hospitalization, ICU, and ventilated values on our website, although the fields remain available in our API.
+To avoid confusion, as of November 16, 2020 we have therefore decided to stop displaying these national sums of cumulative hospitalization, ICU, and ventilated values on our website, although the fields remain available in our API.
 We will continue to ask states to report cumulative hospitalization figures and hope to restore the national sums to our website when a critical mass of states report them.

 However, people have been using our public sheets to import our data in ways that were never intended.
 We only support pulling data through our API.
 Supporting users whose applications broke because we changed the public sheet has had a significant impact on our support teams.